-Key audit matter How our audit addressed the key audit matter Valuation of Investments in subsidiaries (group) In assessing the carrying value of investments in subsidiaries, we The carrying value of investments in the company balance sheet undertook the following work: is US\$334.1m.
-For the investment in Capricorn Oil Group, we compared the resulting investment balance to our audit work on At the year end, investments in subsidiaries were reviewed for the other assets and liabilities of the Group, including indicators of impairment and impairment tests conducted where considering the impact on underlying fair value of the indicators were identified. group's producing assets; Validated the mathematical accuracy and integrity of the Following this review, management concluded that the model and agreed the net book value of assets and liabilities investment in Capricorn Oil Limited was impaired to reflect the into Capricorn's books and records; fair value of the underlying assets of the Capricorn Oil Group.
-Agreed the cash balances in the group to the underlying The fall in the value of the investments in the Capricorn Oil Group confirmations of cash for the in scope subsidiaries; and is principally due to a reduction in the fair value of the Group's underlying assets.
-This resulted in a charge of US\$268.3m to the Income Statement
+Key audit matter

+Valuation of Investments in subsidiaries (group)

+The carrying value of investments in the company balance sheet is US\$334.1m.

+At the year end, investments in subsidiaries were reviewed for indicators of impairment and impairment tests conducted where indicators were identified.

+Following this review, management concluded that the investment in Capricorn Oil Limited was impaired to reflect the fair value of the underlying assets of the Capricorn Oil Group.
+The fall in the value of the investments in the Capricorn Oil Group is principally due to a reduction in the fair value of the Group's underlying assets.
-Evaluated the disclosure in the financial statements.

-Based on the procedure, we concluded that the valuation of investments in subsidiaries is appropriate.
+This resulted in a charge of US\$268.3m to the Income Statement in 2023.